Thomé H. Fang and A. N.

 positive and negative images and associations simultaneously.
 “Going

-even the wolf deserves a hearing.
-We tend to grant Fredric Jameson such a
+deserves a hearing.
+We tend to grant Fredric Jameson such a hearing and give

 This being the situation, we need